The 2018 MHAW Wellbeing Photo Challenge has ended.

-Aligning with the Maramataka and reflecting the Five Ways to Wellbeing, this year we want people to share with us how they see nature and how it makes them feel – out of their windows, at work and at home and everywhere in between.
+Aligning with the Maramataka and reflecting the Five Ways to Wellbeing, this year we wanted people to share with us how they see nature and how it makes them feel – out of their windows, at work and at home and everywhere in between.

 How does it work?